 The user is likely to get overheated and may appear sweaty without it being hot or his being involved in physical exertion.
 His pupils will be dilated.
 His blood pressure will also increase.
 He or she may become sexually excited.

 In its manufacture, methamphetamine is processed using harsh, caustic chemicals.
 As a result, heavy use of this drug is very hard on the user.
 Additionally, the lifestyle of a methamphetamine user usually creates further damage.
-All in all, it is one of the most damaging drugs on the illicit market.
+All in all, it is one of the most damaging drugs on the illicit market and the sooner a meth addict gets enrolled in a rehab program the better their chances for recovery.

 Repeated use can show up in an irregular heartbeat, rapid heartbeat, mood disturbances, violent, aggressive, paranoid behavior, confusion and insomnia.
 There may be a rapid deterioration of the person's behavior or appearance if he or she is a heavy user.